Skip to main navigationSkip to main content

 Will health departments be required to submit a patient panel to access patient data in the new KHIE Portal?

-We understand that health departments and other public health agencies will not be able to provide patient panels, given the nature of the work.
-There will be an alternative option offered to the health departments and other public health agencies.
-We will address these options during upcoming training sessions.
+No, we understand that health departments and certain other organizations, such as EMS, will not be able to submit a patient panel, given the nature of the work conducted.
+There will be an alternative option provided.
+Nothing is required of you.

 If an organization has an ADT interface that’s used to enable the event notification service, will the organization be required to submit an additional panel?